Table of Contents

 Ireland is regarded as a favorite European destination for travelers all over the world.
 From bustling cities with rich history to the stunning Cliffs of Moher, you’ll never be lacking for fantastic things to do and see in this incredible country.

 Depending on where you’re visiting from, you’ll likely need a power adapter to plug in your electronics while in Ireland.
-Read on to find out what type of adapter you’ll need and more in-depth information on plugging in your devices in Ireland!
+Read on to find out what type of adapter you’ll need, in-depth information on plugging in your devices in Ireland, and packing list necessities!

 See our product selection criteria and guidelines here.